title

 WHEREAS, paid family and medical leave are also expected to reduce the reliance on already struggling safety net and other programs, through:

-• Child welfare prevention, reduced incidence of child maltreatement, and fewer CYF cases;
+• Child welfare prevention, reduced incidence of child maltreatment, and fewer CYF cases;

 • Reduced need for infant childcare, which is typically the most expensive and scarce childcare available;